 Many “research” around this topic does not link any sources.
-The internet seems to contain a lot of articles which are likely just made for marketing.
-One of the “better” sources I found about sleeping positions is from Sleep Foundation.
+The internet seems to contain a lot of articles which are made for marketing.
+One source I found about sleeping positions is “Sleep Foundation”.
 It at leasts links to research papers.
 Although this site too, seems like marketing.
 The following search results seem more opinion-based than objective.

 Sleeping on your side or on your back seem like the best positions, but it depends on what you see as best.
 Most articles I found tend to claim that other positions are often harmful for your health, but I am highly skeptical when it comes to information about sleep.
 I do see how one could agree with some of their statements.

 Sleeping on your side

 Sleeping on your side can help for backpain.
 It promotes good spinal alignment, and can reduce snoring.
 The cons are that it can give you shoulder pain, and that it can contribute to facial wrinkles.
 Sleeping on your left side is better than sleeping on your right side.
 Sleeping on your right side may increase pressure on your internal organs.

 Sleeping on your back